The Whitebrook: Under Sommerin

 Victor Lewis-Smith reviewed the restaurant for The Guardian in 2005, thought that a spring onion risotto accompaniment to a pan fried seabass tasted so good that it would have been sufficient as a main course itself and was also quite pleased that crêpe suzette was served on a trolley for table side service.
 Claire Ogden visited the restaurant for the Metro newspaper shortly after it was first awarded a Michelin star in 2007.
 She thought that a John Dory main course was "pristine", and overall thought that the star was well deserved.
 The only negative thing she had to say about the experience was a toffee foam served on top of a pear granita which she described as "flimsy-flavoured".
 It was named the best restaurant in Britain by Les Routiers later that year.
 The critic from the Western Mail stated in 2008 that "the menu is short and to the point, with around five choices for each course.
 The wine list is huge, an insurmountable challenge for me but another's utopia."
 However, he remarked that the main course was "genuinely brilliant food" and deserving of its Michelin star.

-It was awarded the wine award for Wales by The Automobile Association in 2008.
+It was awarded the wine award for Wales by The AA in 2008.
 Matthew Fort of The Guardian described its location in 2009, "The Crown is not the easiest place in the world to find.
 It lies off a narrow lane winding between steepling, canopied hills in an odd corner between Monmouth and Chepstow.
 In spite of its lost world location, the Crown has been a beacon of gastronomic adventure for at least 30 years – those with long memories will recall Stephen Bull carving out his reputation here."
 He said of the food, "There is clearly a distinctive palate at work here.
 In lesser hands, such a meal could be not so much a car crash as a multiple pile-up, but it is not, because the ingredients are handled with originality, assurance and, more importantly, a keen sense of pleasure."